DTJF/libpruio/src/doc/_examples.md

   middle of the possible frequency range and grows when you come to the upper or lower edge.
 When you switch to 100 % (always high) or 0 % (always low), there's no pulse train anymore and the frequency gets shown as 0 (zero).
-The minimal frequency is set to 2 Hz, so after 0.5 seconds the measured values jump to 0 Hz / 0 %.
+The CAP minimal frequency is set to 2 Hz, so after 0.5 seconds the measured values jump to 0 Hz / 0 %.
 Any output frequency below 2 Hz also results in measured 0 Hz / 0 %.
 And in case of 2 Hz output the measured value jumps between
 ~~~{.txt}
 --> Frequency: 2        , Duty: 0.5
     Frequency: 1.999974 , Duty: 0.5